eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

   routes are connected
 - When working in **--fix**-mode a vehicle type file must be given
 - No tests for dealing with networks that have internal edges
+- Does not handle nested elements (i.e. stops) reliably
+- Does not handle named routes

 # findAllRoutes.py